Jwuthri/Maupassant/README.md

 ![Python package](https://github.com/Jwuthri/Maupassant/workflows/Python%20package/badge.svg)
 -----------------

 Maupassant is a suite of open source Python module for Natural Language.
-All the modules are really easy to use, but at the same time you can tune them easily.
+All the modules are easy to use, also you can tune them easily.

 It can help you in differents ways: